If you are getting errors when trying to connect Unito to your on-premise server, please check the following:

 Make sure your server is secure over HTTPS, and not just HTTP.

-- Access your app in a browser and login
+- Access your tool in a browser and login

 - Ensure the address bar indicates a secure connection over HTTPS